Backup Gratitude & Fridgescaping

 The Refrigerator Saga

-Anyway, the new fridge was finally, really, delivered yesterday….that is, after the order was delayed due to being lost in the system altogether, requiring me to — yet again — hand-paddle the issue and get multiple people involved at multiple levels.
+Anyway, the new fridge was finally, really, truly, delivered yesterday….that is, after the order was delayed due to being lost in the system altogether, requiring me to — yet again — hand-paddle the issue and get multiple people involved at multiple levels.

 I keep looking at it to make sure it’s really there and opening it to make sure it’s still cold!